chilli-axe/mtg-photoshop-automation/README.md

 # FAQ
 Photoshop scripting works within an outdated version of JavaScript and has more than its share of idiosyncrasies.
 There are unfortunately bugs that don't occur on my system and that I can't recreate, but others have found ways to fix them.
+* *When I load the template, Photoshop tells me I'm  missing a font called MTG2016.* Open up the template outside of the script, and resolve it by substituting the NDPMTG font in instead, then save.
+This is just for the paintbrush symbol at the bottom of each card.
+(When saving, ensure the bottom layer `Layer 1` is selected, otherwise the scripts may not work as intended.)
 * *When I render a card, the artwork is twice as big as it should be.* Open `excessFunctions.jsx`, and at the top there should be the line `var artScaleFactor = 100;`.
 Change this to equal 50 instead of 100, and that typically fixes it.
 * *My set symbols don't have the proper gradient to them.* Clone the latest version of the repo, and download the most recent version of the templates - this should hopefully be fixed for everyone now.
 Feel free to raise an issue if it's not though!
 * *I want to change the set symbol to something else.* Head over to https://andrewgioia.github.io/Keyrune/cheatsheet.html - you can use any of these symbols for the set symbol for your cards.
 Copy the text of the symbol you want on the cheatsheet, then hop into `proxy.jsx` and look about 10 lines down.
 Replace the square character in quotations with the character you copied.